 The vCISO often engages more than one client at a time, but he or she does allot a certain amount of time to each client.
 Generally on-call and available for on-site or off-site work, a vCISO offers a short-term professional relationship with limited risks.
 The mutual flexibility is often an attractive feature for both parties.

-Allows for Relief of Internal Human Resources
+Lightens the Workload for Internal Human Resources

 If an organization has been “making do” with an ad hoc CISO team of several people to cover all the CISO duties, they can now relieve those human resources to return to their regular duties.
 The employees will enjoy the relief of managing only their core responsibilities while the company can count on a designated professional to help maintain peak security.